 Christmas is such a special time where you can meet with family and friends and enjoy a nice drink and it’s always nice to celebrate with Champagne!
-In Lane Cove we are lucky enough to have an expert on all things Champagne (our expert has now moved to South Australia – anyone would think they had good wineries down there)!!
+Until recently Lane Cove was lucky enough to have an expert on all things Champagne (our expert has now moved to South Australia – anyone would think they had good wineries down there)!!
 Porters Northwood recently told us their number one selling champagne brand is Veuve Cliquot.
 If you want something very fancy we have the lowdown for you.

 The delightful Sara Underdown was kind enough to put together some suggestions on what you should sip this festive season.
 Sara has the most brilliant job!
 She is a die-hard champagne fan, to say the least.
 Sara fell head-over-heels in love with the drink of kings during her first trip to Champagne in 2011.
 It was probably inevitable that one day she would combine her love of champagne with her work as a professional writer.

 After visiting Champagne in 2012 she started her blog and now reviews champagnes and champagne-inspired events.
 She also has an Advanced Certificate with the Wine Spirit and Education Trust (WSET).
 Sara also lives out her love of champagne by spending time with like-minded enthusiasts at regular tastings and events, and by working with former Vin de Champagne Award Winner, Jim Smith, on a book about champagne.
 Sara was a finalist in the 2016 Vin de Champagne Awards, one of Australia’s most coveted wine awards.

 We asked Sara to tell us the Champagnes she recommends for this festive season.

 Champagne celebrates the occasion of Christmas in a way that no other wine can.
 The scintillating allure of its effervescence, the sound of bubbles popping and the aromas and flavours that can only come from champagne, help to make our greatest season so memorable.